-Adjust the lighting on your computer, cell phone, and iPad – it will help protect your eyes by preventing photodamage.
+Adjust the lighting on your computer, cell phone, and iPad – it will help protect your eyesight by preventing photodamage.

 - Wear Sunglasses

-You must protect your eyes from bright sunlight.
+You must protect your eyesight from bright sunlight.
 If you are stepping out and it is very sunny outside, wear sunglasses.
 They will prevent photodamage and UV damage.